derhansen/sf_event_mgt/Documentation/Faq/Index.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This problem can occur in TYPO3 versions greater than 9.5.17 or 10.4.2 when the TYPO3 website has multiple
 sites that use a shared folder for events.
-If this is the case, you must configure `unique` slug handling
+If this is the case, you must configure :php:`unique` slug handling
-in the extension settings `slugBehaviour`.
+in the extension settings :php:`slugBehaviour`.

 Why do you not include a nice CSS stylesheet?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~